 Row 101: Ch 2, dc2tog 2 times.
 Fasten off and weave in ends!

 Block your Work (Do NOT Skip this Step):

 Blocking your work is usually optional, but it is essential for this piece.
 Blocking your work is done by wetting or steaming your crochet piece to allow the stitches to relax, stretch out, and lie flat.

-Steamer/Iron Method: Lay your piece flat or vertically (depending on how your steamer works) and move the steamer/iron over your work.
-Make sure that the steamer/iron is at least 2 inches away from your work.
-Pull on your piece to straighten it out, and let it dry.
-Pin and Spray Method: If you don’t have a steamer or iron, you can use straight pins to stretch and straighten out your work, before lightly spraying it with water.
+Pin and Spray Method: If you don’t have a steamer or iron, you can use straight pins to stretch and straighten out your work, before lightly spraying it with water (spray bottle).
 Allow the piece to dry overnight or wait 24 hours before unpinning it.

 I felt like the Summer Nights blanket needed a border to keep the edges of the blanket straight and secure, so while a border is optional, I highly recommend adding it to your blanket.